• Skip to primary navigation

 Matsutake Miso Soup

-This miso soup is about a nice broth flavored with miso, of course, but moreso it’s all about having another useful, simple matsutake recipe.
-Unlike the vast majority of wild mushrooms, matsutake don’t like cream, cheese or butter at all, (although fat in the flavor of oil is ok) so the more clean, simple (read as Japanese) recipes you have for them, the better.
+This miso soup is about a nice broth flavored with miso, but more so it's all about having another useful, simple matsutake recipe.
+Unlike the vast majority of wild mushrooms, matsutake don't like cream, cheese or butter at all.
+The more clean, simple recipes you have for them, the better.

 Matsutake mushrooms from Minnesota (6)